SaifOmran/Obsidian/Python/Python.md

 ```
 ---
 # Conditional expression
-- instead of typing the if else statement as we have saw, we can type it in one line to print statement or to assign one of two values to a variable.
+- instead of typing the if else statement as we have seen, we can type it in one line to print statement or to assign one of two values to a variable.

 > X *if* condition *else* Y